-- To actually perform R-format instructions, like add for example, we need to include the ALU element. - The ALU performs the operation indicated by the instruction.
-It takes two inputs, the operands to perform the operation on, as well as a 4-bit wide operation selector value.
+To actually execute R-format instructions, we need to include the ALU element.

+The ALU performs the operation indicated by the instruction.
+It takes two operands, as well as a 4-bit wide operation selector value.
+The result of the operation is the output value.